SuyeshBadge/tele-bots/uiux_bot/images/fallback/README.txt

 - Accessibility design
 - Design systems

-NOTE: These images will only be used when the Unsplash API is unavailable, as a fallback mechanism to ensure lessons always have visual content.
+NOTE: These images will only be used when online image sources are unavailable, as a fallback mechanism to ensure lessons always have visual content.